How to Create a Medical School Resume

 Have Well-rounded Extracurriculars

 Medical schools understand that acquiring knowledge doesn’t just happen in a classroom.
-They want you to flourish within your personal life and think outside the box, so don’t think that you have to follow someone else’s lifestyle to gain a school’s acceptance.
-Schools appreciate seeing you diversifying your education, helping others less fortunate, and staying put with valuable opportunities instead of just counting volunteer hours.
+They want you to be successful in your own life and be creative.
+Don’t feel like you have to copy someone else’s lifestyle in order to get accepted into a school.

 Look Out for Cautionary Signs